zenmill/zenmill/README.md

   * expressions are wrapped in IIFE and `with(locals)` statement;
   * every scope-sensitive code is wrapped into a function, which inherits from locals object;
   * all statements are simply joined with semicolon and are wrapped into `function (locals) { }`

+## Questions and Answers

+### Why not ship caching if that's so easy?

+— Because we don't want neither dependencies nor coupling.
+The only thing that couples template engine to platform (e.g. Node or Browser or whatever) is template loading (including "includes"), therefore we keep that abstracted.
+We also believe that simple caching is rather straightforward to implement (especially with ES7), while complex ones would benefit from custom approach.

+### Why do you need templates in browser with all these modern frontend frameworks?

+— Most probably, you don't.
+However, there are definitely some use cases where you could benefit from isomorphic template engine.
+Just don't get obsessed with trying to do that when you don't really need to.

+### Why bother abstracting templates loading?

+Isn't that easy enough to ship two different loaders for Node and Browser?

+— It's easy indeed.
+Yet, you probably don't realize what cool things you could do with abstract loaders.
+Say, you're building a CMS (where content prerendering matters), and you want templates to be customizable.
+In this case you could come up with three levels of templates: system => theme => user, where user templates, if exist, override theme templates, and theme templates override system templates.

+This scheme is straightforward with ZenMill by supplying a fallback-based loader (with logic like "try user, if fails try theme, if fails try system").

+The important thing is that this also works with all includes, which is contrast to **every single template engine** out there.

 ## License